Milwaukee, WI (October 8, 2015) – Ryan Bauhs hired as Project Coordinator

 A large above-ground parking structure would have been considered unsightly, so the obvious direction to go seemed to be down.
 But building a ramp would have consumed valuable real estate, and besides, no ordinary underground garage would do.
 AIA’s client also needed room for three large recreational vehicles, a 55-foot offshore racing boat and a helicopter!

 In response, AIA designed a parking facility or more precisely a “carriage house” consisting of three levels - two above ground and one below.
-The uppermost level has over 2,300 square feet of space including two bedrooms, two baths, a living room, office/den, kitchen and a deck overlooking the lake.
-The other two levels are for parking, featuring 2,000 sq. ft. at the driveway level and 6,100 sq. ft. below grade.
+The uppermost level has over 2,300' of space including two bedrooms, two baths, a living room, office/den, kitchen and a deck overlooking the lake.
+The other two levels are for parking, featuring 2,000' F at the driveway level and 6,100 SF below grade.

-AIA’s concept called for a hydraulic lift with a platform large enough to accommodate the largest vehicle - a 55-foot-long RV weighing more than 50,000 pounds.
-The lift needed to retract completely into a 13-foot-deep pit, followed by the 90,000 pound “lid” of steel and concrete that would double as part of the driveway when in the lowered position.
+AIA’s concept called for a hydraulic lift with a platform large enough to accommodate the largest vehicle - a 55' RV weighing more than 50,000 lbs.
+The lift needed to retract completely into a 13' pit, followed by the 90,000 pound “lid” of steel and concrete that would double as part of the driveway when in the lowered position.
 Add the platform itself, and the total weight to be lifted would exceed 100 tons.

 The fact that the lift would have to fully retract into the pit and yet be flush with the driveway when raised would require that the platform guides terminate some distance below grade, which presented a formidable design challenge.

 A shallow water table and environmental concerns would preclude a deep pit under the platform.
 In addition, the short length of engagement between the platform and guides would offer little help in keeping the platform level under uneven loading.